aaronengland/basketball_card_pricing_model/README.md

 > **Notebook**: [`02_data_split/notebook.ipynb`](02_data_split/notebook.ipynb)

-We split the data **by date** (not randomly) to simulate real-world conditions — the model only sees past sales and must predict future ones.
+I split the data **by date** (not randomly) to simulate real-world conditions — the model only sees past sales and must predict future ones.
 This prevents "lookahead bias," where the model accidentally learns from data it wouldn't have in production.

 Here's how the splits break down: